fund-model/MimiFUND.jl/doc/tables.md

 SIS   4.5714    69.0000           0.0000         1.2548           22.1552

-Table: TS.
-Current impact of tropical cyclones on property (damage, fraction of GDP) and health (mortality, fraction of population). {#tbl:TS}
+Table: Current impact of tropical cyclones on property (damage, fraction of GDP) and health (mortality, fraction of population). {#tbl:TS tag="TS"}

       Damage            Mortality
 ----- ----------------- --------------